 The Board sets our overall strategy and values and formally meets on a quarterly basis to monitor performance against that strategy.
 The Group’s values are embedded in its operations and reinforced during induction for new employees and at regular Director led branch and departmental meetings across the Group.
 Employee feedback helped to create five core values: Family, Communication, Progression, Community and Recognition.
 These are the values that guide and inform everything we do and reflect our principles as a business.
 The Group has a zero-tolerance approach on bribery and corruption, tax evasion and modern slavery.
-Breach of the Group values is a disciplinary matter where appropriate.
+Breach of the Group values is considered to be a disciplinary matter.
 The Board holds regular meetings with groups of local managers to seek feedback on trading conditions and the effectiveness of the Group’s overall strategy.
+Our approach to diversity and inclusion focuses on the right person for the role irrespective of gender, race or religion.

-The Board are supported by an Operations Board made up of individuals with a wide range of backgrounds, skills and experience.
-Executive Directors hold regular operational meetings with their respective leadership teams and meet the Operations Board on a weekly basis to monitor business performance and agree required actions after which an informal meeting of Executive Directors considers appropriate responses and actions.
-The Board formally meets quarterly to discuss longer term strategy with additional bi-annual strategy meetings held with the Operations Board.
-However, reflecting the risks arising from Covid-19, the Executive Directors held a number of digital ad-hoc meetings, initially on a daily basis, to formulate and monitor the Group’s mitigation plans.
+The Board is supported by a senior management team made up of individuals with a wide range of backgrounds, skills and experience.
+Executive Directors hold regular operational meetings with their respective leadership teams and meet with the senior management team on a weekly basis to monitor business performance and agree required actions, after which an informal meeting of Executive Directors considers appropriate responses and actions.
+Generally, the Board formally meets quarterly to discuss longer term strategy, with additional annual strategy meetings held with the senior management team.

 Led by the Chairwoman, the Board is responsible for generating long-term shareholder value by setting the Group’s strategic direction.
 The Board is responsible for approval of the Group’s risk appetite, determining the nature and extent of significant risks the Group is willing to take to achieve its objectives.
 The Board has established delegated authorities and controls to ensure efficient management of the Group’s operations.
-The Group uses the Internal Audit and Group Risk functions to assist its monitoring of performance and risk.
+The Group uses its Internal Audit function to assist its monitoring of performance and risk.
 The Board consider the principal risks to be those that could cause the greatest damage if not effectively evaluated, understood and managed.
 These principal risks are considered to be:

 Risk | Potential impacts | Mitigating actions |